MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 Alternatively, you can assign a custom role that includes the permissions of these built-in roles.

-In order to use **Resize** there must available licenses appropriate for the resized Cloud PC configuration.
+In order to use **Resize** there must be available licenses appropriate for the resized Cloud PC configuration.

 To **Resize** a Cloud PC, it must have a status of **Provisioned** in the Windows 365 provisioning node